FREE Art Activities for Families at Home.

 Our friends at the Department of Transformation came up with these activities that we love:

-- Take your artistic practice online (something like lunchtime doodle dates) or make a short video of your artistic practice that you can text or email to folks in your community
+- Take your artistic practice online or make a short video of your artistic practice that you can text or email to folks in your community

 - Organize a digital poetry reading or digital house concert through Zoom Video Conferencing or GoToMeeting with area poets and / or musicians.
 Make sure to set up a digital tip jar or other way to donate / support your local artists!